arrahman17/Laravel-FileMaker-API-Integration/README.md

 # Laravel Package for FileMaker Integration
 # Package info

-This package is responsible for fetching data from FileMaker using the FileMaker Official API
+This package is responsible for fetching/adding/deleting data from FileMaker using the FileMaker Official API

 # There are some steps to follow: